-Summary of SEARCH Recommendations
+Summary of SEARCH recommendations

-SEARCH recommends adopting several measures to assist streamlining the conviction vacation process and increase the number of petitions filed.
+SEARCH recommends adopting several measures to help streamline the conviction vacation process and improve the accessibility and ease of filing vacation petitions.
 The core recommendations include the following:

 - Develop a web-based conviction vacation portal that would enable users to learn about the record vacation process and eligibility criteria, complete a self-assessment to determine whether they qualify for conviction vacation by responding to a series of structured questions based on current eligibility criteria, and, if eligible, complete an online petition for conviction vacation.
 Cost estimate is \$204,000. - 2.
 Conduct a statewide public awareness outreach and marketing campaign to promote conviction vacation availability, benefits and processes.
 Cost estimate is \$675,000. - 3.
 Automate the conviction vacation petition filing process statewide.
 Washington is already developing electronic case filing (e-filing) for the courts.
 A conviction eligibility portal, which would automatically generate vacation petitions, should be integrated into the planned court e-filing process.
-This would eliminate physical paper-based submissions and in-person filing
+This would eliminate physical paper-based submissions and in-person

-- requirements and notify parties to the case.
+- filing requirements and notify parties to the case.
 E-filing costs are estimated at \$4.4 million annually and have been included in previous AOC budget requests. - 4.
 Designate the Administrative Office of the Courts (AOC) as the lead agency to develop and manage the recommended portal solutions, as well as to provide hosting and technical support services.
 Portal maintenance and support cost estimate is \$73,000 annually.